timburbank/pr_syncthing/README.md

 * Get config from server

-get available device names
+* get available device names

-ask for device names to share (comma separated)
+* ask for device names to share (comma separated)

-create a library for the new folder
+* create a library for the new folder

-append the library to the folders list
+* append the library to the folders list

+* create folder if it doesn't exist

-POST to localhost
+* POST to localhost

-- Some machines will be https and require an API key. we can specify these with parameters (https will redirect, we don't need to worry about it)
+Note: apparently POSTing doesn't work without the api key

 <https://docs.syncthing.net/dev/rest.html>